-Defective Vehicle Injury Attorneys in St Louis
+Defective Vehicle Injury Attorneys in St. Louis

 While drivers can make errors or act recklessly and cause others to suffer from serious injuries, in some cases vehicle equipment defects can result in severe traffic accidents.
 When this happens, the manufacturer of the defective equipment and/or any mechanic who may have worked on such equipment could be held liable for victims’ injuries, medical bills, property damage, lost wages and mental anguish.
 If you or a loved one were injured in an accident caused by a defective vehicle, give the well-practiced attorneys of Brown & Brown, LLP a call today at 314-333-3333 for our St. Louis office, or 618-888-8888 if you are in Illinois.